ssujith91/RestfulBooker/Readme.md

 This is useful for ad-hoc test runs, verifying changes before pushing, or rerunning tests after updating dependencies.

+## Note on Test Failures

+Some automated tests may fail because the Restful Booker API does not generate the expected responses for specific scenarios.
+These failures are primarily due to issues or faulty behavior in the API endpoints, not the test automation implementation.
+For transparency, comments have been added directly to the relevant scenarios in the feature files to indicate where SpecFlow tests fail due to unexpected API responses.

 ## Contributing

 - Fork the repository and submit pull requests.